ResearchComputing/Documentation/docs/clusters/alpine/alpine-hardware.md

 ### General Resources (gres)

 **General resources allows for fine-grain hardware specifications**.
 On Alpine the `gres` directive is _**required**_ to use GPU accelerators on GPU nodes.
-At a minimum, one would specify `--gres=gpu` in their job script (or on the command line when submitting a job) to specify that they would like to use a single gpu on their specified partition.
+At a minimum, one would specify `--gres=gpu` in their job script (or on the command line when submitting a job) to specify that they would like to use a single GPU on their specified partition.
 One can also request multiple GPU accelerators on nodes that have multiple accelerators.
 Alpine GPU resources and configurations can be viewed as follows on a login node with the `slurm/alpine` module loaded:

 ```bash
 $ sinfo --Format NodeList:30,Partition,Gres |grep gpu |grep -v "mi100|a100"